-Summer is almost over and it's time to gear up for school.
+It's halfway through the school year!
 Whether your high school student is learning in the classroom, at home, or a hybrid of the two, there are several great Android apps that are designed to give your child the support they need to succeed.
-We chatted with a few teachers and school administrators to find the most helpful apps that work on both Android cell phones and tablets.
+We chatted with a few teachers, school administrators, and fellow parents to find the most helpful apps that work on both Android cell phones and tablets.
 Here is a quick rundown of the best.

 - Student Planner: Evernote